Corporate foresight: Innovation management

 The study also showed that only a small number of firms have implemented the third role.
 In the majority of firms the aims of an innovation development project that have been defined are not challenged after the initial decision has been taken.
 This carries the risk that changing environmental conditions threaten the success of the innovation in development.

-Additionally, von der Gracht and Vennemann have developed a portfolio-approach, the so-called ‘Future-Fitness-Portfolio’, which enables companies to qualitatively compare amongst others and identify organizational improvement potential.
-The authors base their framework on both, corporate foresight and innovation management.

 Foresight and external search

 External search, understood as all organisational activities that involve the creation and recombination of knowledge from a wide range of external sources outside the boundaries of the firm, has recently been suggested as one of the key research frontiers for corporate foresight.
 Corporate foresight utilising external search for knowledge entails the usage of novel methods to monitor external development.
 Among these novel methods, Social Media Analytics for external search for knowledge and open foresight that enable firms to tune in to weak signals and scan the periphery has been shown to hold particular potential.